 - Need for additional oxygen or use of medical equipment on board

 - Traveling for medical reasons or treatment

 If you have recently experienced any of the above or are about to, please contact our Customer Service department (if flights were booked by Cunard) or your Travel Advisor as soon as possible.
 Please note that airlines may request to speak with you directly to confirm you are able to travel and that you can provide a fit-to-fly certificate.

 Should you require additional in-flight oxygen, you must advise this at the time of booking, as airlines dictate that only one passenger is permitted to fly with oxygen.

 Some airlines are not able to provide in-flight oxygen on all of their flights.
 If you have already confirmed your flight booking prior to notifying us that you require oxygen, we may have to amend your flights to an alternative airline.

 For all scheduled flights, please refer to your carrier’s website for its individual oxygen policy.
-You will also need to contact our Customer Contact Center to discuss your oxygen requirements with us.
+You will also need to contact our Customer Service department to discuss your oxygen requirements with us.

 If you have recently been injured or have a medical condition which could affect your ability to fly, a fit-to-fly letter from your doctor or hospital is usually required.
 If you are required to wear a plaster cast, you are permitted to travel, provided it is a split plaster cast and has not been fitted or changed within 48 hours.
 Casts fitted within 48 hours prior to departure will need to be split by your doctor or hospital.
 For further advice, we recommend that you liaise directly with your physician.